theRemix/Autocomplete-Trie/README.md

 Run `npm test` and make sure the output is `"OK!"`

+## Running the app

+This should only be done when tests pass.

+Run `npm start` to run the demo app.

+`open localhost:3000` to launch and interact with it.

 ## Dictionary

 The dataset is a giant json document that looks like this